vlazh/node-hot-loader/README.md

   // Also if you use multiconfigurations node-hot choose configuration with target 'node'.
   target: 'node',

-  // For now you must provide entry with 'server' name which will be the main entry point of node application.
+  // node-hot run the last entry which must be the main entry point of node application.
-  // It will be fixed in the feature.
   entry: {
     server: [
       './server/index',